cristii006/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 __ https://docs.python.org/tutorial/modules.html#importing-from-a-package

-Another way to specifying if the methods from a class will become keywords is by using the class attribute `ROBOT_AUTO_LIBRARY`.
-If this class attribute is set to `False` then none of the methods of that class will become keywords anymore.
+In order to stop all methods of a class from becoming keywords, class attribute `ROBOT_AUTO_LIBRARY` should be set to False.

 .. sourcecode:: python